DSkrzypiec/blogImpl/content/post/leaving-PwC/index.md

 job.
 For example the main alternative for colleagues from FRM is to transfer to risk team in a bank.
 But that is perceived as very stable and boring job.

 Data Analytics (DA) was another thing.
-It's sub team Data Tools which is contained mostly with programmers have very different dynamic.
+Its sub team Data Tools which is contained mostly with programmers have very different dynamic.
 All programmers work 8 hours a day and nothing more.
 Probably because they can easily change job to another interesting one.
 That was fascinating to me to experience this.